crf61/shopping-cart/README.md

 # The computer is dumb, make the product equal a string
     Make the program print the string that is associated with the id by putting str before it.

+# Look Up Product Name
+    Now that the product can connect numbers and products using str, let make the

+# Start a loop
+    Put "while" and then the input code under it indented

+# Done
+    If statement: If id is "Done" then or (:) break or (else) products